 Microchip Your Pet

 San Diego Humane Society offers affordable microchipping services because it is a proven tool in successfully reuniting owners with their lost pets.
-Sadly, one out of every three pets gets lost during her lifetime, and only one in 10 lost pets are found.
+Sadly, one out of every three pets gets lost during their lifetime, and only one in 10 lost pets are found.
 Microchipping your pet could make the difference of a lifetime.

-$15 (includes registration).
+- Microchip: $25 (includes registration).
 Please bring a government-issued ID.

 What Is Microchipping?